-27-15.40 Retaining Walls in Single-dwelling Residential Districts
+27-15.40 Retaining Walls in Single-dwelling Residential Districts not accurately describe the approval process for private improvements in the public ROW.

 The regulations of this section apply to retaining walls in single-dwelling residential zoning districts.

 27-15.40-A. Newly constructed retaining walls are subject to the following maximum height limits: